Generalized Holographic Reduced Representations: Background

-The fundamental unit in HDC is a high dimensional vector, also called a hypervector, corresponding to the population-level neural activations.
-A hypervector $H$ lives in some hyperspace $H$, e.g., $\mathbb{R}^D$ for $D$ large.
+The fundamental unit in HDC is a high dimensional vector, also called a hypervector.
+A hypervector $\mathbf{H}$ lives in some hyperspace $\mathcal{H}$, e.g., $\mathbb{R}^D$ for $D$ large.
 The collection of hypervectors, along with some operators, forms an algebra over vectors.
-Generally, there are two types of hypervectors: (1) base hypervectors, which are generated stochastically, e.g., $H\sim\mathcal{N}(0,I)$; and (2) composite hypervectors, which are created by combining hypervectors via the operators of the algebra.
-These hypervectors can be compared via a similarity function $\delta(H_1,H_2)$.
+Generally, there are two types of hypervectors: (1) base hypervectors, which are generated stochastically, e.g., $\mathbf{H}\sim N(0,I_D)$; and (2) composite hypervectors, which are created by combining hypervectors via the operators of the algebra.
+These hypervectors can be compared via a similarity function $\delta(\mathbf{H}_1,\mathbf{H}_2)$.
 Generally, base hypervectors are generated such that they are quasi-orthogonal with respect to the similarity function.
 The three main operations in HDC, bundling, binding, and permutation, can be characterized by how they affect the similarity of hypervectors.
 We describe the three operations below: \begin{enumerate} \item Bundling ($+$): Typically implemented as element-wise addition.
-If $H=H_1+H_2$, then both $H_1$ and $H_2$ are similar to $\mathcal{H}$.
-From a cognitive perspective, it can be interpreted as memorization. \item Binding ($*$): Typically implemented as element-wise multiplication.
-If $H=H_1*H_2$, then $H$ is dissimilar to both $H_1$ and $H_2$.
-Binding also has the important property of similarity preservation in the sense that for some hypervector $H_3$, $\delta(H_3*H_1,H_3*H_2)\simeq\delta(H_1,H_2)$.
-From a cognitive perspective, it can be interpreted as the association of concepts. \item Permutation ($\rho$): Typically implemented as a rotation of vector elements.
-Generally, $\delta(\rho(H),H)\simeq 0$.
-Permutation is usually used to encode order in sequences. \end{enumerate} It is important to note that the description above of HDC is general; there are various specific realizations of HDC with the above properties.
+If $\mathbf{H}=\mathbf{H}_1+\mathbf{H}_2$, then both $\mathbf{H}_1$ and $\mathbf{H}_2$ are similar to $\mathbf{H}$.
+This corresponds to forming a disjunctive representation of the corresponding concepts. \item Binding ($*$): Typically implemented as element-wise multiplication.
+If $\mathbf{H}=\mathbf{H}_1*\mathbf{H}_2$, then $\mathbf{H}$ is dissimilar to both $\mathbf{H}_1$ and $\mathbf{H}_2$.
+Binding also has the important property of similarity preservation in the sense that for some hypervector $\mathbf{H}_3$, $\delta(\mathbf{H}_3*\mathbf{H}_1,\mathbf{H}_3*\mathbf{H}_2)\simeq\delta(\mathbf{H}_1,\mathbf{H}_2)$.
+This corresponds to forming a conjunctive representation of the corresponding concepts. \item Permutation ($\rho$): Typically implemented as a rotation of vector elements.
+Generally, $\delta(\rho(\mathbf{H}),\mathbf{H})\simeq 0$.
+Permutation is usually used to encode order in sequences. \end{enumerate}

-The HDC framework gives several benefits, including robustness to noise in hyperspace, transparency, and parallelization.
+These operators can be used to build up complex compositional representations for structured data such as trees \cite{fradyResonatorNetworksEfficient2020} and graphs \cite{poduval2022graphd}, which can subsequently be used for downstream tasks \cite{zakeri2025enabling}.
+For example, these representations can be operated on in a symbolic manner (e.g. via ``unbinding'' to query the data structure), or can also be integrated into neural networks to form neuro-vector-symbolic architectures \cite{hersche2023neuro}.